 Due to the known damage caused by alcohol, we require you to be alcohol-free for six months before we can place you on the waiting list.
 We recommend that all of our liver transplant candidates stop the use of alcohol and non-prescribed drugs.

-Sometimes we schedule testing to be performed the day of the first clinic visit.
+Sometimes we schedule testing to be performed the day of your first clinic visit.
 This may require that you stay overnight in the area in order to complete required testing.
 This first visit will take most of the day and possibly a second day.

-You need to bring your family member or your primary support person to your first clinic visit.
-We will want to meet with them as well as you.
+You need to bring a family member or your primary support person to your first clinic visit.
 Having a successful transplant will only be possible if you have the support of family or friends who are willing to commit to helping you through this process.

 Transplant Team Review

-After the evaluation process, the transplant team reviews your evaluation to consider your eligibility for placement on the national waiting list.
+Our transplant team reviews your evaluation to consider your eligibility for placement on the national wait list.
 We will also recommend a treatment plan for your continued care.

 Waiting for An Organ

-The wait list for transplant is managed nationwide by a federally regulated, non-profit organization called the United Network for Organ Sharing (UNOS).
-UNOS uses a complex set of factors to ensure distribution of organs is handled fairly.
+United Network for Organ Sharing (UNOS), a federally regulated, non-profit organization, manages the transplant wait list nationwide.
+They use a complex set of factors to ensure distribution of organs is handled fairly.

-Liver transplant candidates are assigned a status code, referred to as MELD/PELD scores (Model for End-Stage Liver Disease/Pediatric End-Stage Liver Disease).
+Liver transplant candidates are assigned a status code, referred to as the Model for End-Stage Liver Disease/Pediatric End-Stage Liver Disease (MELD/PELD scores).
 Livers are offered to those with the highest medical urgency based on these scores.